 Re-signed with the Blues on a two-year, $5.2 million extension in July 2014.

-Ott appears set to assume the top-line spot made available by Paul Stastny's upper-body injury, Jeremy Rutherford of the St. Louis Post-Dispatch reports.
+Ott (groin) will return to the lineup on Wednesday against the Blackhawks, Jeremy Rutherford of the St. Louis Post-Dispatch reports.

 To instantly reveal our fantasy analysis of every player – including Steve Ott – simply subscribe now.

 |2014-15 Proj||32||NHL||STL||78||Subscribe now to see our 2014-15 projections for Steve Ott|

 Age is determined on October 1st of each season.No Yes

 |Nov 3||at NYR||0||0||0||0||2||0||0||0||0||0.0||1||0||12:42||0:08|